pixelwizard2/Project.App--Netify---Smart-IoT-Transformation-of-Everyday-Wireless-Devices/README.md

 ## Research Approach (프로젝트 연구 방향)

 Smartphones can easily connect to wireless products through Bluetooth with a single button press.
-However, devices like Bluetooth speakers require manual interaction for connection, especially for new or shared products.
-The project aims to develop a mechanism where wireless products can be turned on or off upon user request through an app, and the app automatically registers and connects to the device.
+However, devices like Bluetooth speakers **require manual interaction for connection**, especially for new or shared products.
+The project **aims to develop a mechanism where wireless products can be turned on or off upon user request through an app, and the app automatically registers and connects to the device.**

 <br> <br> <br>